open-app/core/README.md

 [This video](https://www.youtube.com/watch?v=Pe_mvnDRyQo) from Enspiral's founder also articulates some of the initial ideas behind the app.

+[This Google Doc](https://docs.google.com/document/d/1lfy9Q2OdssTMPm-mZ23UVDutfsCYhH_z0qz1bpsOfco/edit#heading=h.yhpzegbitwar) is also a good write-up of the vision within the context of [Enspiral](https://www.enspiral.com/) at the time

 ## Similar Projects

 Other people have been thinking along similar lines.
 Perhaps we could align and have overlapping ecosystem's?